EricBruylant/accelerator-website/index.md

 ### What is this all about?

 A large number of people recognize the importance of, and dedicate their efforts to moving the needle on humanity's largest problems.
-Unfortunately, very few of them have life circumstances that allow them to really fulfill that potential.
-Most are forced into painful tradeoffs, in which preventing their day-to-day reality from falling apart takes precedence over saving the world.
+Unfortunately, very few of them have life circumstances that allow them to really fulfill their potential.
+Many are forced into painful tradeoffs, in which keeping their day-to-day life running takes precedence over their broader goals.

-Existing communities that could support and accommodate such people have reliably formed around major cities, in which the high cost of living makes the problem even worse.
-Those who choose to live outside of the major hubs have more time and flexibility, but lack intellectual peers and social support -- which are critical for growth and success.
+Compounding this, [communities of practice](http://wenger-trayner.com/introduction-to-communities-of-practice/) that could support and mentor such people have tended to form in cities with high living costs like San Fransisco and Oxford.
+Those who choose to live outside of the major hubs may have more flexibility and personal runway, but struggle to find intellectual peers and social support -- which are critical for growth and success.

 The Accelerator Project aims to provide a low-cost environment, in which high-potential individuals can become more stable, productive, networked, and more capable of sustained and directed progress towards improving the world.
-Part of the way this project help is simply by solving the coordination problem -- it makes more sense for a group of 50 people to live in a low cost country than for a single person to do the same.
-Another part is about developing an intentional culture, in which effectively taking action to solve important problems is the supported and endorsed by peers and mentors.
+Part of this project's aim is simply to address the coordination problem -- it makes more sense for a group of 50 people to live in a low cost country than for a single person to do the same.
+Another aim is to develop an intentional and evolving culture, in which effectively taking action to tackle important problems is the supported and endorsed by peers and mentors.

 ### What, exactly, will you offer?